drake-mer/python-docker-images/README.md

 ## What's the problem with docker files

-Additionally, to a quick migrating guide, we also include a migration to install a software in a docker image using the abovementioned package managers as installers.
+Additionally to the migration examples, we include examples on Python software packaging in a docker image using the abovementioned package managers as installers.

 The migration process can be verified automatically by running respectively: